tretherington/niche-mapping-game/index.md

 ### Step 4

 At this point you should note the letters on the niche board.
-These relate to clusters of *actual* climatic conditions we find here in Aotearoa New Zealand.
-You can see these letters on this map of the central Te Ika a Maui North Island.
+These relate to clusters of **actual** climatic conditions we find here in Aotearoa New Zealand.
+You can see these letters on this map of the central Te Ika-a-Māui North Island.

 ![Alt text](web/images/4-climate-map.png)